rolansen/rolansen.github.io/neutral_landscape_models/grfs_and_randomsets.md

 like the presence of objects like trees and houses, affect these methods' performances.
 Here I talk about how we'd begin to approach doing that sort of thing using Gaussian random fields and random sets.
-Simulations are ran with R and the libraries NLMR, spatstat, raster, and sf.**
+Simulations are ran with R and the libraries NLMR, spatstat, raster, sf, and fasterize.**

 -----